Multiscale scattered data analysis in samplet coordinates: Classical multiscale method

-converges towards the target function $ f $ as $ h_{X,\Omega} \to 0 $.
-However, this improved approximation comes with higher and higher numerical cost for the iterative solution due to the ill-conditioning.
+In this \emph{instationary setting}, meaning that the length-scale of the kernel is not coupled to the fill-distance, it is known that the interpolant \( s \in \Scal \isdef \operatorname{span} \{\Phi(\cdot - {\bs x}):{\bs x}\in X\}\subset\Ncal_\Phi \) converges towards the function $ f $ as $ h_{X,\Omega} \to 0 $.
+However, this improved approximation comes with higher and higher numerical cost for the iterative solution due to the ill-conditioning of the associated generalized Vandermonde matrix.
 To alleviate this cost, we can rescale the kernel, i.e., we introduce the parameter $ \delta > 0 $ and define